amaraelekwa/FizzBuzz-Project/README.md

 FizzBuzz is a well known programming assignment, asked during interviews.

 FizzBuzz is a game that has gained in popularity as a programming assignment to weed out non-programmers during job interviews.
-The object of the assignment is less about solving it correctly according to the below rules and more about showing the programmer understands basic, necessary tools such as if-/else-statements and loops.
+The objective of the assignment is less about solving it correctly according to the below rules and more about showing the programmer understands basic, necessary tools such as if-/else-statements and loops.

 The rules of FizzBuzz are as follows: